gguillau/Cuetessa-Song-Valence-Prediction/README.md

 The lyrics of songs.
   - Bidirectional Encoder Representations from Transformers (BERT) model to predict valence from lyrics

+Due to lack of sufficient resources and the scale of this project:
+- Sample of 500 songs taken from original dataset
+- Audio previews for respective songs extracted for feature extraction

 Publicly available datasets can be used for training and testing

 ## Data Description